KDE/kdeconnect-meta/protocol.md

 * `onlyOnce`: [**`Boolean`**](#boolean)

-    If `true` the notification should only be sent the first time it's received, otherwise it should be re-sent each time.
+    ⚠️ Deprecated: If `true` the notification should only be sent the first time it's received, otherwise it should be re-sent each time.
 See the `silent` field for determining whether a notification is new or not.

 * `silent`: [**`Boolean`**](#boolean)